pingcap/tidb-operator/docs/backup-restore.md

 Scheduled full backup is created along side the TiDB cluster, and it runs periodically like the crontab job.

-To configure a scheduled full backup, modify the `scheduledBackup` section in the `charts/tidb-cluster/values.yaml` of the tidb cluster:
+To configure a scheduled full backup, modify the `scheduledBackup` section in the `charts/tidb-cluster/values.yaml` file of the TiDB cluster:

 * Set `scheduledBackup.create` to `true`
 * Set `scheduledBackup.storageClassName` to the PV storage class name used for backup data